Prandtl-D: Development

 The first full sized model of these to fly was designated "Prandtl-D No. 3", and flown in a series of tests on October 28, 2015 at the Armstrong Flight Research Center in Edwards, California.
 The aircraft is centered around the testing of yawing without a vertical stabilizer.
 The manager of the project, Albion Bowers, said that the aircraft is based on the flight of a bird.

 The Prandtl-D No. 3 first flew Oct.
 28, 2015, with double the wingspan of the earlier versions, however, through development, the team managed to reduce the final glider's drag by 11%.

 Initially, each aircraft was radio operated with a hobby-grade controller and launched with a bungee cord system.
 Later flight tests switched from a bungee launch method to a towed launch system.

-The first two vehicles of the program showed twist of the airfoil in providing an bell shaped lift distribution instead of the elliptical distribution.
+The first two vehicles of the program showed twist of the airfoil in providing a bell-shaped lift distribution instead of the elliptical distribution.
 This feature gave an efficiency boost and reduced strain on the wings.